Court cases and dockets scraping as a research tool is getting more and more popular.

 - Dockets contain a wealth of information on court cases, and they can be an excellent resource for legal research.

-- Dockets can also be used to track the progress of a case and to find out information about the parties involved.
+- Businesses can also use dockets to track the progress of a case and to find out information about the parties involved.

-- Dockets can also be used to obtain documents related to a case, such as court orders and transcripts.
-In addition, dockets can be a valuable resource for news organizations, as they can provide information on public interest cases.
+- Companies can also use dockets to obtain documents related to a case, such as court orders and transcripts.

 - Finally, dockets can also be used by businesses to track the progress of litigation involving their company.